ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

- PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON  APRIL  ONE,  TWO  THOUSAND TWENTY-FIVE,  THE  WAGES  IN THIS SUBPARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER  PRICE INDEX IN THE ONE YEAR PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR
+ PER CENTUM OF ANNUAL WAGES, AND BEGINNING ON  APRIL  ONE,  TWO  THOUSAND TWENTY-FIVE,  THE  WAGES  IN THIS SUBPARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION, AS DETERMINED FROM THE INCREASE IN THE CONSUMER  PRICE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03315-03-3
+  LBD03315-05-3
- S. 3614--A  2
+ S. 3614--B  2

- PRIOR.
+ INDEX IN THE ONE YEAR PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE- TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;
   3.  members with wages greater than fifty-five thousand per annum, but